jlabedzki/Wiki-Map/README.md

 # Wiki Map

 Wiki Map is a single-page application where users can create, edit, share, and favorite maps.
 They can categorize a map and place descriptive pins on their favorite locations.
-Users can also collaborate and add/edit pins on maps they didn't creat themselves.
+Users can also collaborate and add/edit pins on maps that other users created.

 This project was made using:
   - Front end: